Book a Demo

 An emergency mass communication system should provide a user with a straightforward way of triggering and sending messages.
 For example, a desktop tool is helpful for sending mass communications; however, a backup mobile app with almost an identical look to the web version makes activating notifications easier.

-In addition, since many organizations have moved to various forms of remote work since the pandemic, the ability for a mass notification system to integrate with work-related software such as Teams and Slack is vital.
+Jeff Brainard, Senior Account Executive with Regroup Mass Notification, also highlighted that the Regroup system includes many options to decrease response time when sending mass alerts.
+Since many organizations have moved to various forms of remote work since the pandemic, the ability for a mass notification system to integrate with work-related software such as Teams and Slack is vital.
 Regroup also integrates with an organization’s existing systems.
 In Jeff’s experience, this is especially helpful for Human Resources and Supply Chain.

 Why does Regroup Mass Notification work well during a natural disaster or crisis?